knighthat/InteractiveDeck-Android/README.md

 🎯 Easy to use, straight forward.<br>
 🔲 Customizable, button's foreground/background/text can be changed.<br>
 🚀 Fast to connect, responsive to touch/update between devices.<br>
-⚖️ Lightweight, built using minimal resources to maximize performance.
+⚖️ Lightweight, built using minimal resources to maximize performance.<br>
+🕰️ Real-time update, you'll see the result as soon as you press Enter (or Apply)

 ## Core Functions